 “We receive cases of women who have been brutally beaten and raped because their family or neighbors found out they were lesbian.
 Or incidents where individuals go to the police seeking help only to have the police attack them.
 In one such case where our client tried to report a robbery, he was pushed into a cell by police officers, forcibly undressed, beaten, choked and had his hair shaved and burnt off because he ‘was dressed very gay.’
 These are not the national values Kenyans aspire to.”

 The disputed sections of the Penal Code were introduced by British colonizers in 1897 and make vague reference to “carnal knowledge against the order of nature” and “gross indecency” Such that they not only discriminates against adult men who consent to private sexual acts, but also make unlawful sexual acts that don’t result in the production of offspring.
 Punishment for breaking these laws is up to fourteen years’ and five years’ imprisonment respectively.

 “We have a constitution that carries the will of the Kenyan people and that says no one should be discriminated against,” Eric Gitari states, “yet these laws do just that.”

-GALCK, NGLHRC and NYARWEK will argue its case on Thursday and Friday at the Milimani Law Courts in Nairobi.
-If successful, the petition has the potential to change the tide for Sexual Orientation, Gender Identity and Expression in Kenya and on the African continent.
+GALCK, NGLHRC and NYARWEK and other partners, friends and allies will attend court on April 26th at the Milimani Law Courts in Nairobi where further direction regarding these petitions will be provided by the judges.
+If successful, the petitions have the potential to change the tide for Sexual Orientation, Gender Identity and Expression in Kenya and on the African continent.